AVM-27/Basic-C-Programs-for-All/README.md

 ---

 ## ✅ Features
-- 92 beginner-level C programs
+- Lots of Beginner-level C programs
 - Fully corrected and cleaned
 - Line-by-line comments for clarity
-- Propere headers describing each program
+- Proper headers describing each program
-- Clearly renamed
+- Renamed for clarity

 ---

-## 🧑‍🎓 Who It's For
+## 🧑‍🎓 Who It For
 - First-time programmers
 - Engineering students learning C for the first time
 - Anyone tired of messy, uncommented code examples